Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 A precision about the showcase video : the doom-like sprites, and all the weapon sounds you heard in the video are not in the asset files, because they are under proprietary license.

-### You can see this asset as some sort of demo, for a possible, much bigger (and better) asset, which will be may more advanced, and with a ton of new features
+### You can see this asset as some sort of demo, for a possible, much bigger (and better) asset, which will be may more advanced, and will have a ton of new features

 # **Features**